Metallurgical Corporation of China: Corporate Affairs

 MCC is a core subsidiary of China Metallurgical Group Corporation (CMGC), which holds a majority stake of 64.18% in the listed entity.
-In 2015, CMGC was merged into China Minmetals Corporation, making MCC part of one of China’s largest state-owned resource conglomerates.
-While CMGC oversees the group's broader industrial and resource activities, the listed company focuses on engineering and mining operations.
+In 2015, CMGC was merged into China Minmetals Corporation, making MCC part of one of China's largest state-owned resource conglomerates.
+While CMGC oversees the group's broader industrial and resource activities, the listed company serves as the principal platform for engineering, construction, and mining operations.

 History

 MCC was established in 2008 as part of a corporate restructuring to list key assets of China Metallurgical Group Corporation.
+Upon incorporation, the newly listed company assumed control of ongoing domestic and overseas projects, contracts, and investments that had been undertaken by CMGC and its predecessor subsidiaries prior to 2008.
 It quickly became one of China's major state-owned listed enterprises in engineering and industrial construction.
 Historically, Baosteel Group held a minority shareholding in the company.

-The company signed new contracts worth CN¥1.25 trillion in 2024, down 12.4% from 2023.
-However, overseas contracts rose sharply by 47.8% to CN¥93.24 billion, reflecting MCC’s intensified focus on global markets.

 Operations

 Mainland China

-MCC is a leading metallurgical construction contractor in China, responsible for building the majority of China’s steel plants and related infrastructure.
+MCC is a leading metallurgical construction contractor in China, responsible for building the majority of China's steel plants and related infrastructure.
 The company is also engaged in public infrastructure, including railways, highways, urban transport, and ecological remediation.

 Saindak Copper-Gold Mine

 MCC operates the Saindak Copper-Gold Project in Balochistan, Pakistan.
-Originally built by MCC between 1990 and 1995, the mine began commercial production in 2002 under a lease agreement with the Pakistani government.
+The mine was originally built between 1990 and 1995 by predecessor entities within China Metallurgical Group Corporation, and began commercial production in 2002 under a lease agreement with the Pakistani government.
 The contract has since been extended multiple times, most recently until October 2022.

 Mes Aynak Copper Project

-In 2007, MCC was awarded the development rights to the Mes Aynak copper mine in Afghanistan, one of the world’s largest untapped copper deposits.
+In 2007, China Metallurgical Group Corporation, whose relevant assets were later injected into MCC upon listing, was awarded the development rights to the Mes Aynak copper mine in Afghanistan, one of the world's largest untapped copper deposits.
 The project has faced delays due to security concerns and archaeological preservation.
 As of 2021, full-scale construction had not begun.

 Ramu Nickel-Cobalt Project

 MCC, through its subsidiary Ramu NiCo Management (MCC) Limited, manages the Ramu Nickel Mine in Papua New Guinea.
 The project, valued at over US$1.4 billion, includes a nickel-cobalt mine and a high-pressure acid leach processing facility.
-It is considered one of China’s largest overseas mining investments.
+It is considered one of China's largest overseas mining investments.
 The project has faced legal and environmental controversy, particularly over its deep-sea tailings disposal method.